Vek17/TabletopTweaks-Base/README.md

         * Prevents Supreme Charge damage from criting and moves it into the new charage damage system.
     * Gendarme
         * Prevents Transfixing Charge damage from criting and moves it into the new charage damage system.

+* Cleric
+    * Glory Domain
+        * Glory domaain no longer grants an untyped bonus the the raw Charsima stat.

 * Fighter
     * Advanced Weapon Training